mbestavros/browser-power-hour/README.md

 Once you've navigated to the Battery Historian webpage, plug in the `bugreport.zip` we generated as part of the test.

 Voila!
 Battery stats!
 Geek out!

+If you do run the test locally, feel free to share the results for your device - I've set up a [Github discussion](https://github.com/mbestavros/browser-power-hour/discussions/1) for just that!

 ## Development